NBA Rumors: Mavericks Could Acquire Fred VanVleet Via Sign-And-Trade Deal, Per ‘Bleacher Report’

 After successfully ending their three-year playoff drought in the 2019-20 NBA season, the Dallas Mavericks are expected to be more aggressive in upgrading their roster this fall.
 Though they managed to surpass the expectations from them this year, they obviously need more star power around the young superstar duo of Luka Doncic and Kristaps Porzingis in order to have a realistic chance of fully dominating the Western Conference and winning an NBA championship title.
 One of the most intriguing targets for the Mavericks in the 2020 free agency is Fred VanVleet of the Toronto Raptors.

-VanVleet may not have shown any strong indication that he’s planning to leave the Raptors this fall, but if they fail to reach an agreement regarding a new contract, the Mavericks should do everything they can to steal the veteran shooting guard from Toronto.
+VanVleet may not be showing any strong indication that he plans to leave the Raptors this fall, but if they fail to reach an agreement regarding a new contract, the Mavericks should do everything they can to steal the veteran shooting guard from Toronto.
 According to Dan Favale of Bleacher Report, the Mavericks could acquire VanVleet in the 2020 free agency by engaging in a sign-and-trade deal with the Raptors.
 In the proposed scenario, Dallas would be sending a package that includes Tim Hardaway, Justin Jackson, and a 2020 first-round pick to Toronto in exchange for VanVleet.

 Though he’s yet to become an All-Star, VanVleet would be an incredible addition to the Mavericks.
 As Favale noted, his potential arrival in Dallas would immediately address the Mavericks’ need for another shot-creation weapon next to Doncic.